Cubit by Maiden Labs

 Developer Access

-RESTful JSON API with an official Python SDK.
-Typed methods, structured exceptions, sync and async clients.
+REST API with a Python SDK.
+Sync and async clients.

 # pip install cubit-api